zhill/enterprise-docs/content/docs/using/api_usage/reports/_index.md

 #### Interactive GUI
 One of the ways of exploring and testing a GraphQL schema is by using [GraphiQL](https://electronjs.org/apps/graphiql).
 Anchore Enterprise Reports Service has GraphiQL built-in to the service and enabled by default.

-To access it in a running Anchore Enterprise deployment, open http://\<servername:port\>/v1/reports/graphql in a browser and input your Anchore Engine credentials.
+To access it in a running Anchore Enterprise deployment, open http://\<servername:port\>/v1/reports/graphql in a browser and input your Anchore Enterprise credentials.
 Click the Docs tab to view the self-describing schema

 ![Reports GraphQL Schema](ReportsGraphiQLSchema.png)